GoogleChrome/web.dev/src/site/content/en/blog/how-to-report-metrics/index.md

 ### Solution

-It's best to analyze complete distributions, but as this is not always easily possible we recommend using 90th percentiles - this is the value for which 90% of loads were faster.
+It's best to analyze complete distributions, but as this is not always easily possible we recommend using 90th percentiles—this is the value for which 90% of loads were faster.
 Even then a user hitting ten pages will still have one load slower than this, and might drop out there.